suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 }
 ```

-One thing you should bear in mind when considering cascade and specificity, and
+One thing you should bear in mind when considering cascade and specificity and
-what styles get applied over other styles, is that all this happens at the
+what styles get applied over other styles is that all this happens at the
 property level — properties override other properties, but you don't get entire
 rules overriding other rules.
 When several CSS rules match the same element,
 they are all applied to that element.
 Only after that are any conflicting